gettes/grouper-graph/README.md

 ## LICENSE

-Copyright 2018 Michael R Gettes
+Copyright 2018 Michael R Gettes, University of Florida

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.